 One of the most vociferous opponents of the use of pesticides is, as its name indicates, the National Coalition Against Pesticides (NCAP), based in the Pacific Northwest.
 Their mission is “to protect community and environmental health and inspire the use of ecologically sound solutions to reduce the use of pesticides.”
 Their website lists a number of alternative techniques for individuals and property managers to help reduce pests and pesticides.
 Of particular concern are high occupancy multi-family housing and subsidized housing.
 Visit the NCAP website for further information.

 Another leader in the promotion and advocacy of the EPA’s Integrated Pest Management is the Midwest Pesticide Action Center.
-While its mission is much broader than the NCAP’s, one of its primary activities is the education and training of landlords, housing managers and residents on pesticide-free pest-management practices.
+While its mission is much broader than the NCAP’s, one of its primary activities is the education and training of landlords, housing managers, and residents on pesticide-free pest-management practices.

 As a staunch advocate of the EPA’s Integrated Pest Management approach, we at All Natural Pest Elimination encourage every landlord and property manager to empower themselves through education and adoption of the EPA’s guidelines.
 And we practice what we preach.
 Beginning in 1991, our company has developed and perfected our own NatureLine™ chemical-free pest control products with a heart for the environment.
-Rather than using pesticides, we use products which contain natural oils and extracts that are highly effective, and offer property managers and their residents a safer alternative that can both reduce property managers’ liability and provide a more eco-friendly and healthy pest control treatment.
+Rather than using pesticides, we use products that contain natural oils and extracts that are highly effective, and offer property managers and their residents a safer alternative that can both reduce property managers’ liability and provide a more eco-friendly and healthy pest control treatment.
 Naturally derived, inorganic, and botanical, NatureLine™ products are considered Minimum Risk Pesticides and are exempt from registration with the U.S. Environmental Protection Agency under FIFRA section 25(b) regulations.
 Contact us today to learn more about our pest control solutions for homes, multi-family dwellings, schools, and businesses.